Portuguese Burghers: Origins

 The Portuguese Burghers are largely descendants of the Sri Lanka Mestiços, the people of mixed Portuguese and Sri Lankan descent (commonly of a Portuguese father and a Sri Lankan mother) who appeared in the 16th century, after the Portuguese explorers found the sea route to the Indian Ocean.
-When the Dutch took over coastal Sri Lanka (formerly Ceylon), the descendants of the Portuguese took refuge in the central hills of Kandyan Kingdom under Sinhalese rule.
-In time, the Dutch and Portuguese descendants intermarried.
-Under Dutch rule Portuguese was banned, but the Portuguese-speaking community was so widespread that even the Dutch started to speak Portuguese.

 In the 18th century, the Eurasian community (a mixture of Portuguese, Dutch, and Sinhalese as well as Tamil, known as the Burgher) grew, speaking Portuguese or Dutch.
 The Portuguese Burghers followed Catholicism and spoke a Portuguese creole, Sri Lanka Indo-Portuguese language.
 Despite their socio-economic disadvantage, these Burghers maintained their Portuguese cultural identity.
 In Batticaloa, the Catholic Burgher Union reinforced this.
 The Portuguese Creole also continued to be used amongst the Dutch Burghers families as the informal language until the end of the 19th century.

 In today's Sri Lanka, the Creole is limited to the spoken form.
 Most of the speakers are the Burghers in the Eastern province (Batticaloa and Trincomalee).
 But there are also the Kaffirs (people of African origin) in the Northwestern province (Puttalam).
 The Portuguese, Dutch and British brought the Kaffirs to Sri Lanka, for labour purposes.
 They have assumed Portuguese culture and religion.